daformat/typographer.js/README.md

 - `]` should have no space before and a regular space after.
 - `-` should have no space before nor after.
 - `—` (em, long) or `–` (en, medium) should have a regular space outside and a non-breaking space inside when paired around some text.
 - `…`, `...`, or `. . .` should have no space before and a regular space after.
-Except when in between square brackets or parentheses where there should be no space before or after.
+Except when in between square brackets or parentheses where there should be no space before nor after.
 - `’` should have no space before nor after

 ### United Kingdom / United States